VIT-Tresata-Hackathon-2025/Hack-a-thon-Template/README.md

 # 🚀 Hackathon – Team Details

 Welcome to the VIT-Tresata Hackathon 2025! 🎉
 Please fill out the details below carefully.
-This file will serve as your official registration record.

 ---